 He was a faithful member of Asbury First UMC and especially enjoyed the Wednesday morning Men’s Group.
 Some of Robert’s metalwork can be found at the church.

 Robert was a kind, generous, and patient man.
 He was a wonderful husband, father, and grandfather who found much happiness in caring for his home, gardens, and family.
 He will be deeply missed.

 No prior calling.
 A Memorial Service will be held Sunday, February 16, 2 PM, at Asbury First UMC, 1050 East Ave., Rochester 14607.
 In lieu of flowers, contributions in Robert’s memory can be made to Outreach Ministries at Asbury or the Robert J. Trout Metalsmithing Scholarship, c/o John C. Campbell Folk School, 1 Folk School Rd., Brasstown, NC 28902.

-To plant a tree in memory of Robert J. Trout, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Robert J. Trout, please visit our floral store.